TahirWiguna/monster-list-backend/README.md

 This project is using express.js and pgsql for the db

 # Usage
-use `npm run dev` to start this app
+Use `npm run dev` to start this app

+# Available API
+You can check all the API list inside the **monster-insomnia.json**